cloudify-cosmo/docs.getcloudify.org/content/cli/snapshots.md

 * `--exclude-credentials` - Exclude credentials from the snapshot
 * `--exclude-logs` - Exclude logs from the snapshot
 * `--exclude-events` - Exclude events from the snapshot
-*  `--private-resource` - If set to `True` the uploaded resource is only accessible by its creator.
-Otherwise, the resource is accessible by all users that belong to the same tenant. (default: False)
 *  `-t, --tenant-name TEXT` - The name of the tenant of the snapshot.
 If unspecified, the current tenant is used.